 As I stomp into the WCCO Weather Center, Bill Endersen is the only other meteorologist in the house if memory serves me right.
 He is handling AM radio duties for WCCO Radio.

-I am scheduled to do some weather hits for TV starting at about 5:30am.
-There are just enough crew members to get us on the air.
+I am scheduled to do some weather hits for ‘CCO TV starting at about 5:30 am.
+There are barely enough crew members to get us on the air.